tilap/Piggy/README.md

 make build
 make b

-# Start and watch the app with automatically reload
+# Start and watch the WEB APP with automatically reload
 make watch
 make w

+# Start and watch the API with automatically reload
+make wapi

 # Clean the generated files
 make clean